inesp/inesp.github.io/_posts/2025-07-23-blind-spots-in-code-part-II.md

 ## Exhibit B: I just need to confirm something (but I'm pretty sure I'm right)

 **Confirmation bias** is about being deaf to everything that contradicts your beliefs.
 Your mind has been made up.
 This is unchangeable.
-It is
+It is:

 > the tendency to search for, interpret, favor, and recall information in a way that confirms or supports one's prior beliefs or values.
 <figcaption>